nangs/chuck-api/README.md

 JSON API for random [Chuck Norris jokes](https://api.chucknorris.io).

 [chucknorris.io](https://api.chucknorris.io) is a free JSON API for hand curated Chuck Norris facts.
-If you think there is a fact missing drop us a line at admin@chucknorris.io

 Chuck Norris facts are satirical factoids about martial artist and actor Chuck Norris that have become an Internet phenomenon and as a result have become widespread in popular culture.
 The 'facts' are normally absurd hyperbolic claims